-With an alarmingly increasing level of obesity within the Australian society, it is evident that the basic information provided to the public from a Fitness Professional is not proving to combat the evergrowing obesity epidemic, nor is it improving the health of individuals in Australia.
-This is because of the limiting nature of their Scope of Practice and the lack of knowledge supplied in relevant Fitness courses such as the Certificates III and IV in Fitness.
+With an alarmingly increasing level of obesity within the Australian society, it is evident that the basic information provided to the public from a fitness professional is not reducing the ever-growing obesity epidemic, nor is it improving the health of individuals in Australia.
+This is because of the limiting nature of their scope of practice and the lack of knowledge supplied in relevant fitness courses, such as the Certificates III and IV in Fitness.

-While it is a positive notion that Fitness Professionals are able to promote and educate their clients about healthy eating, it is imperative that Australians are made aware of their limitations and that these professionals are unqualified and unable to address a wide array of their client's nutritional needs.
-With AusREP members unable to adequately address the nutritional needs of their clients, this in turn creates a gap in services for the health/fitness industry.
+While it is a positive notion that fitness professionals are able to promote and educate their clients about healthy eating, it is imperative that the Australian public are made aware of their limitations and that these professionals are unqualified and unable to address a wide array of their client's nutritional needs.
+As AusREP members are unable to adequately address the nutritional needs of their clients, this in turn creates a gap in services for the health/fitness industry.

-There is a magnitude of limitations for Fitness Professionals and Personal Trainers regarding nutrition and their Scope of Practice, and these can include, but are not limited to, the following:
+There is a magnitude of limitations for fitness professionals and personal trainers regarding nutrition and their scope of practice, and these can include, but are not limited to, the following: